cafebazaar/blacksmith/README.md

 [Travis]: https://travis-ci.org/cafebazaar/blacksmith
 [Travis Widget]: https://travis-ci.org/cafebazaar/blacksmith.svg?branch=master

-Blacksmith is a collection of DHCP, PXE, TFTP, and HTTP server, created with the purpose of booting CoreOS on bare-metal machines, configuring them by serving generated [cloud-config] and [ignition] files, and maintaining the cluster over the time.
+Blacksmith is a collection of DHCP, PXE, TFTP, and HTTP servers, created with the purpose of booting CoreOS on bare-metal machines, configuring them by serving generated [cloud-config] and [ignition] files, and maintaining the cluster over the time.